paulomarconi/MonitorPy/README.md

 ## Usage

-- Download and run the standalone `.exe` file from the Releases section.
+- Download and run the standalone `MonitorPy.exe` file from the **Releases** section.
 To uninstall, just delete the file.
 - Download `MonitorPy.py`, install the dependencies with:

     ```sh